jtablesaw/tablesaw/docs/userguide/ml/Moneyball Linear regression.md

 </dependency>
 ```

 To connect player stats to making the playoffs, they systematically decomposed their high-level goal.
 They started by asking how many wins they'd need to make the playoffs.
 They decided that 95 wins would give them a strong chance.
-Here's how we might check that assumption in Tablesaw.
+Here's how we might check that assumption in Tablesaw. [(Download CSV here)](https://raw.githubusercontent.com/jtablesaw/tablesaw/master/data/baseball.csv)

 ```Java
 // Get the data